donverduyn/react-runtime/README.md

 ## How It Works

-1. **Runtime Definition:** Each `.runtime.ts` file exports a runtime context and a registry of components using `withRuntime`.
+1. **Runtime Definition:** Each `.runtime.ts` file exports a runtime context and a reference to the component in which it is used by `withRuntime`.
+We currently assume, a runtime is only used in one component, because it shadows itself in the dependency tree.
+We might change this in the future.

 2. **Upstream Dependencies:** Components define their dependencies using `withUpstream(SomeRuntime)`.
+During testing or storybook, they will inject the upstream runtime context directly into the component.

-3. **Dependency Resolution:** The HOCs use topological sorting to resolve the dependency tree and lazily instantiate runtimes as needed.
+3. **Dependency Resolution:** The HOCs traverse bottom to top, and instantiate top to bottom, and then the order in which hocs are specificed, to resolve the dependency tree and lazily instantiate runtimes as needed.

 4. **Component Composition:** The HOC composition flattens nested wrappers and returns a component with a single context provider tree.
-The last HOC in the chain always renders the component, while previous HOCs their wrappers are discarded, to rely on assigned static properties for the dependency resolution process.
+The last HOC in the chain always renders the component, while previous HOCs their wrappers are discarded, relyiing on assigned static properties for the dependency resolution process and a component side channel, which is passed into the first `withRuntime` or `withUpstream` hoc.

 ## License